Table of Contents

 Opt for a PP that ensures information protection and security.
 The PP will work in sync with your PG that will have automated tools to combat transaction frauds.

-The difference between a payment gateway and a payment processor can be a bit confusing.
+Understanding the concept of payment gateway vs payment processor can be tricky.
 However, we hope that this blog helped clear out some of those doubts.

 When looking to settle on a payment gateway, or payment processor ensure that they meet all your business requirements.